Marie Colvin

 Marie Catherine Colvin (January 12, 1956 – February 22, 2012) was an American journalist who worked as a foreign affairs correspondent for the British newspaper The Sunday Times from 1985 until her death.
-She died while covering the siege of Homs in Syria.
+She was one of the most prominent war correspondents of her generation, widely recognized for her extensive coverage on the frontlines of various conflicts across the globe.
+On February 22, 2012, while she was covering the siege of Homs alongside the French photojournalist Rémi Ochlik, the pair were killed in a targeted attack by Syrian government forces.

 After her death, Stony Brook University established the Marie Colvin Center for International Reporting in her honor.
 Her family also established the Marie Colvin Memorial Fund through the Long Island Community Foundation, which strives to give donations in Marie's name in honor of her humanitarianism.

-In July 2016, lawyers representing Colvin's family filed a civil action against the government of the Syrian Arab Republic claiming they had obtained proof that the Syrian government had directly ordered her assassination, leading to a judge finding the Syrian government guilty of her assassination in early 2019, awarding Colvin's family $302 million in damages.
+In July 2016, lawyers representing Colvin's family filed a civil action against the Syrian Arab Republic in the US District Court for the District of Columbia, claiming they had obtained proof that the Syrian government had directly ordered her assassination.
+In a verdict issued in 2019, the Columbia District Court found the Assad regime guilty of "extrajudicial killing", terming it as an "unconscionable crime" deliberately committed by the government, and mandated Syria to pay Colvin's family $302 million in compensation for the damages.
+In 2025, the French government issued arrest warrants for Bashar al-Assad and other high ranking Ba’athist Syrian officials.

 Early life and education

 Marie Colvin was born in Astoria, Queens, New York, and grew up in East Norwich in the town of Oyster Bay, Nassau County, on Long Island.
 Her father, William J. Colvin, was a Marine Corps veteran of WWII and an English teacher in New York City public schools.
 He was also active in Democratic politics in Nassau County.
 He served as Deputy County Executive under Eugene Nickerson.
 Her mother, Rosemarie Marron Colvin, was a high school guidance counselor in Long Island public schools.
-She had two brothers, William and Michael, and two sisters, Aileen and Catherine.
+Marie has two brothers, William and Michael, and two sisters, Aileen and Catherine.
 She graduated from Oyster Bay High School in 1974, spending her junior year of high school abroad on an exchange program in Brazil and later attended Yale University.
 She was an anthropology major but took a course with the Pulitzer Prize-winning writer John Hersey.

 Colvin also started writing for the Yale Daily News "and decided to be a journalist," her mother said.
 She graduated with a bachelor's degree in anthropology in 1978.
 During her time at Yale, Colvin was known for her strong personality and quickly established herself as a "noise-maker" on campus.